CodeYourFuture/curriculum/CONTRIBUTING.md

 We adopt _tested_ content into the main curriculum, so develop and try out your material first!
 Come to class, try it, and get feedback from the community.
 Come talk in #cyf-syllabus-tech on Slack and iterate on your session.

-1. Develop your narrative or activity in a CYF repo.
+1. Develop your narrative or activity in a <!-- CYF-ONLY -->CYF<!-- END-CYF-ONLY --> repo.
 2. If you're recording a video, upload it to YouTube and make it public.
 3. Use your material and iterate on it with trainees.
 4. When you're ready to propose adoption, open a PR to this repo, and choose the adoption PR template.